 - “When I walk outside, I am aware of smells or how the air feels against my face.”

 - “If there is something I don’t want to think about, I’ll try many things to get it out of my mind.”

 - “When talking with other people, I am aware of the emotions I am experiencing” (Cardaciotto et al., 2008).

-To get an idea of what your score would be on the PHLMS, click on this link to find a copy of the scale and instructions for completing it.
+To get an idea of what your score would be on the PHLMS, you can download the scale with instructions for completing it.

 State Mindfulness Scale

 This scale, one of the scales intended to measure state mindfulness, was created by Tanay and Bernstein in 2013 and has been cited in positive psychological research.
 The State Mindfulness Scale (SMS) was designed to address the lack of state mindfulness measurements in psychological literature and is based on the MAAS (Brown & Ryan, 2003).